Leonie Swann

+Leonie Swann (born 1975 Dachau) is the pen name of a German crime writer.

+Career

-Leonie Swann (born 1975 Dachau near Munich, Germany) is the pen name of a German crime writer.
-She studied philosophy, psychology and English literature in Munich, and now lives in Berlin.
+Leonie Swann studied philosophy, psychology and English literature in Munich, and now lives in Berlin.

-Work

 Her first novel, Glennkill (published as Three Bags Full in English), sold over 100,000 copies in the first six months after publication.
 It has been translated to 32 languages.

 Her second novel, Garou, a sequel to Glennkill, is not a detective novel but a thriller.